19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Weapons/Weapon Properties/Deadly Property.md

 # Deadly
-If a weapon is deadly, roll damage die twice and keep the highest result(s).
+If a weapon is deadly, successful attacks roll damage die twice and use the highest result(s).